 radioLinkMonitoringConfig

 UE specific configuration of radio link monitoring for detecting cell- and beam radio link failure occasions.
 The maximum number of failure detection resources should be limited up to 8 for both cell and beam radio link failure detection in Rel-15.
+For SCells, the purpose field is set to beamFailure and only periodic 1-port CSI-RS can be configured in IE RadioLinkMonitoringConfig.

 Q9.
 Is there a need to limit the BFR detection resources for SCell from maxNrofFailureDetectionResources?